Biocomposite: Green composites

-Green composites are classified as a biocomposite combined by natural fibers with biodegradable resins.
-They are called green composites mainly because of their degradable and sustainable properties, which can be easily disposed without harming the environment.
-Because of their durability, green composites are mainly used to increase the life cycle of products with short life.
+Green composites are classified as biocomposites combining natural fibers with biodegradable matrices.
+They can be easily disposed of without harming the environment.
+Because of their durability, green composites are mainly used to increase the life cycle of products with short lives.

 Hybrid composites

-Another class of biocomposite is called 'hybrid biocomposite', which is based on different types of fibers into a single matrix.
-The fibers can be synthetic or natural, and can be randomly combined to generate the hybrid composites.
-Its functionality depends directly on the balance between the good and bad properties of each individual material used.
-Besides, with the use of a composite that has two more types of fibers in the hybrid composite, one fiber can stand on the other one when it is blocked.

-The properties of this biocomposite depends directly on the fibers counting their content, length, arrangement, and also the bonding to the matrix.
+A hybrid biocomposite uses different types of fibers, synthetic or natural, with a single matrix.
+Its functionality depends directly on the balance between the positive and negative traits of each individual material used, though the different types of fibers can account for each other's shortcomings.
+The properties of this biocomposite depend directly on those of the fibers, such as their content, length, arrangement, and bonding to the matrix.
 In particular, the strength of the hybrid composite depends on the failure strain of the individual fibers.